National Brain Awareness Week 2014

 Image by Samuel E. Gandy

-Brain Health Achievements in 2012
+Brain Health Achievements

 - We are the first in the northeast to use the Amyvid brain scan to identify the hallmarks of Alzheimer's disease in a clinical setting.
 This will produce major changes in how we identify individuals with the disease, measure the effectiveness of treatments, and provide early interventions.
 To learn more, please visit the Alzheimer's Disease Research Center.